top of page

 Where he would’ve learned the classics of the day.

-There are theories that imagine how he ended up in London,
+There are theories that explain how he found himself in London,

 But it’s hard to know which one is true.